-NOTE 1: The feature WatercourseArea provides an information about the width of the watercourse.
-If this feature is not captured (this may be the case for minor watercourses), an alternative solution is to provide the width range as an attribute.
+NOTE 1: The width of the watercourse may be derivable from the WatercourseArea geometry.
+If this feature is not captured (this may be the case for minor watercourses), an alternative solution is to provide the width range as an attribute on WatercourseLink features.

 Туре Attribute Values / enumeration Priority

 Drainage geometry GM_Surface 1

 Basin name GeographicalName or CharacterString 1

 (priority 1) hydroldentifier CharacterString 1

-basinOrder CharacterString 1
+basinOrder CharacterString

 geometry GM_Curve 1

 waterLevel WaterLevelValue 1

 highestHighWater

 Shoreline highWater

 (priority 1) lowestLowWater

 lowWater

 meanSeaLevel